 The beautiful Brúarfoss Waterfall - is this the bluest River in Iceland

-In this travel blog, I want to show you one of the most beautiful waterfalls in Iceland, the powdery blue Brúarfoss waterfall which runs in the spring-fed river Brúará, which I like to call the bluest river in Iceland.
+In this travel blog, I want to show you one of the most beautiful waterfalls in Iceland: the powdery blue Brúarfoss, which flows in the spring-fed river Brúará, which I like to call the bluest river in Iceland.

 Top photo: Brúarfoss waterfall